 5. If it becomes necessary to shift from one instructional model to another on the continuum, how much notice will be given to families?

-Chesapeake Public Schools will strive to provide as much notice as possible if a shift is required.
+Chesapeake Public Schools will strive to provide at least two weeks notice if a shift is required.
 Any changes will be communicated by phone (Parent Alert System), email, social media (Facebook/Twitter), and on our website.
 It is vital that families verify their emergency contact information with their child’s school to ensure they are receiving important updates.

 6. Is there a possibility that different schools will be on different stages of the continuum?